Corn Removal Procedure

 - Bumps: Itchy red bumps appear on the skin when you have hives.
 Sometimes, the bumps can be skin-colored as well.

 - Blanching: When the bumps turn white after you press them, it is known as blanching.
 Blanching is the only clear symptom of hives.
+If you wish to discuss about any specific problem, you can consult a dermatologist.

 Apart from the skin on your face, the skin on your elbows and knees needs special attention as well.
 Whether you’re fair skinned or dark skinned, with age you may notice your skin on the elbows and knees becoming darker than usual.
 This happens because the skin in these areas is thicker than the rest of the body and has more folds than usual.
 It also has no oil glands and very little blood supply that makes this area rough and dry.